Saffron

 Sources to ensure authenticity

-2. When considering the cost of saffron.
+2. Observing the aroma and taste of saffron.

-4. Analyzing the visual attributes of saffron.
+4. Examining the visual characteristics of saffron.

 The Best Types of Saffron